Volunteers keep seniors company and give caregivers a break

 How to find Senior Companions in your area

-- Select your state (or where your senior is located)
+- In the View Your State section, select your state (or where your senior is located) and click “View Report”

-- The PDF shows the CNCS organizations by city and notes which programs they offer
+- The PDF shows local service organizations by city and the types of programs available

 Image: Family Services of Central MA